2023 Guide to Wisconsin’s Psychedelic Drug Laws

 This species got its name due to Andrew Weil, a doctor famous for his work involving both magical and medicinal mushrooms.
 You can find it in coniferous forests or places with lots of red clay in the soil.
 Its potency is similar to the famed Psilocybe cubensis.

 Psilocybe cyanescens shrooms grow primarily in places with lots of decaying wood.
 For example, you can find them beside trails or in gardens that use wood chips as mulch.
 Their key feature is their wavy appearance, and they’re present worldwide.

 What Are the Medicinal Uses of Shrooms?

 Psilocybin, the primary compound in psychedelic mushrooms, has multiple therapeutic benefits.
-Thanks to the latest research, some countries have started to legalize the use of magic mushrooms (and similar psychedelics) as a medical treatment.
+Thanks to the latest research, some countries have legalized the use of magic mushrooms (and similar psychedelics) as a medical treatment.

 There are five key therapeutic effects of magic mushrooms that are currently driving the new psychedelic medical movement:

 - Magic mushrooms have shown promise in treating depression.

 - Magic mushrooms are used to treat post-traumatic stress disorder (PTSD) and other manifestations of psychological trauma.

 - Psilocybin therapy has already been approved for treating existential anxiety in terminally ill patients in some parts of the world.

 - Psilocybin and LSD are both proven to reduce the severity and frequency of cluster headache attacks.